 Home > Listing of Viewable PTMT Reports > Table of Contents for This Set of Reports

-This set of reports, prepared from the Technology Assessment and Forecast (TAF) database, profiles utility patents (i.e., ' patents for inventions ') granted during the time period specified in the reports.
+This set of tables, prepared from the Technology Assessment and Forecast (TAF) database, profiles utility patents (i.e., ' patents for inventions ') granted during the time period specified in the report.
 Displayed annual counts are calendar year counts that correspond to patents granted during annual time periods that extend from January 1 to December 31 of each year.

 The patent data used to prepare this report were derived from the USPTO's Technology Assessment and Forecast database.
 Records in this relational database contain patent bibliographic information that is used by PTMT to develop statistical summaries of patent activity.

-This set of reports profiles the activity of utility patents originating from U.S. metropolitan and micropolitan regional areas of the United States.
-Each regional area report lists the first-named patent assignees (i.e., assigned owners) that received the most patents originating from that region.
+This set of tables profiles the activity of utility patents originating from U.S. metropolitan and micropolitan regional areas of the United States.
+Each regional area table lists the first-named patent assignees (i.e., assigned owners) that received the most patents originating from that region.
 Listings and counts consider only the first-listed (i.e., first-named) assignees appearing on each issuing patent.
+Please note that an estimated 3 to 4 percent of patents with listed assignees have more than one assignee.

 As explained by the U.S. Census Bureau on their web site (